 Attorney case law update – Aleman v.
 AirTouch Cellular (2012) 209 Cal.App.4th 556.
-Branigan Robertson is a California employment lawyer who focuses his practice on wage and hour issues, sexual harassment, retaliation, and wrongful termination.
+Branigan Robertson is a California lawyer who focuses his practice on wage and hour issues and wrongful termination.
 Mr. Robertson offers free consultations.

 Employees working as retail sales representatives and customer service representatives brought a class action against AirTouch claiming the company did not properly pay its hourly workers for attending mandatory store meetings.
 Plaintiff’s claim defendant violated Wage Order 4-2011 by failing to pay employees reporting time pay when they attended meetings.
 However, the employer argued that the employee was not entitled to reporting time pay because the meetings were scheduled and the employee was paid for working the scheduled time.

 Orange County Reporting Time Pay Disputes